cfwest86/Pewlett-Hackard-Analysis/README.md

 * over 90,000 employees will be eligible for retirement
 * over 29,000 senior engineers will be retiring
-* Only 2 managers will be retiring
+* Only 2 department level managers will be retiring
 * 1,500+ employees are eligible for the mentorship program

 ## Summary